 Alternative 4, Clearance for Use, was selected as the recommended risk-reduction alternative for OOU3 (Expansion of 1996 EE/CA OOU3 Area).
-The estimated cost to implement this alternative is approximately \$3,000,000.
-This cost is due to the large number of anomalies found during the EE/CA investigation.
+The estimated cost to implement this alternative is approximately \$1,900,000.
+This estimated cost is based on the Corps of Engineers Huntsville Center of Expertise assessment of the removal effort anticipated and the large number of anomalies found during the EE/CA investigation.
 The cost is also greater than expected due to the use of the blast boxes for engineering controls.
-A 10-percent increase to the cost is assumed based on the results of the EE/CA field investigations.

-5.2.1 Alternative 1, No Further Action was selected as the recommended risk-reduction alternative for OOU9 (A through H), Small Arms Area.
-There is no cost associated with implementing this alternative.

-5.2.2 Alternative 3, Surface Clearance, was selected as the recommended risk-reduction alternative for OOU10 (A, B, C, and D), grenade and mortar areas within the park.
-The estimated cost to implement this alternative is \$745,000.

-5.2.3 Alternative 4, Clearance For Use, was selected as the recommended risk-reduction alternative for OOU11 (A, B, C, and D), grenade and mortar areas outside the park.
-The estimated cost to implement this alternative is approximately \$700,000.

-5.2.4 Alternative 4, Clearance For Use, was selected as the recommended risk-reduction alternative for OOU12 (A and B) areas outside the park.
+- 5.2.1 Alternative 1, No Further Action was selected as the recommended risk-reduction alternative for OOU9 (A through H), Small Arms Area.
+There is no cost associated with implementing this alternative. - 5.2.2 Alternative 3, Surface Clearance, was selected as the recommended risk-reduction alternative for OOU10 (A, B, C, and D), grenade and mortar areas within the park.
+The estimated cost to implement this alternative is \$745,000. - 5.2.3 Alternative 4, Clearance For Use, was selected as the recommended risk-reduction alternative for OOU11 (A, B, C, and D), grenade and mortar areas outside the park.
+The estimated cost to implement this alternative is approximately \$700,000. - 5.2.4 Alternative 4, Clearance For Use, was selected as the recommended risk-reduction alternative for OOU12 (A and B) areas outside the park.
 The estimated cost to implement this alternative is approximately \$2,600,000.